CyberHumi/Chatbot-Scripts/NanoleafAuroraEffectChanger/ReadMe.txt

 Q: The Event Log shows 'Error 404: Resource not found!'
 A: Check the effect name.
 The effect must exist on your Nanoleaf Aurora.
 The name is case-sensitive!
+   Doesn't work with "Basic" scenes.

+Q: On step 5 I got the following message: 'OSError: [WinError 10013] An attempt was made to access a socket in a way forbidden by its access permissions'
+A: Check your firewall settings.
+The communication to the Nanoleafs occur via port 16021.

 ###############